 API keys are the default method to authenticate with DCT.
 This is done by including the key in the HTTP Authorization request header23 with type apk.
-A cURL example using an example key of 1.0p9PMkZ04Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3 would appear as:

-curlheader 'Authorization: apk 1.0p9PMkZO4Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3' CURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
-If this configuration step(see page 65) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
-For instance, this can done with cURL using the insecure flag.
+A cURL example using an example key of cURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
+If this configuration step(see page 68) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
+For instance, this can done with cURL using the --insecure flag.
 The cURL version must be 7.43 or higher.